DataBiosphere/terra-drs-hub/README.md

-# Dr. Shub, MD (Also known as DrsHub)
+# DrsHub (Also known as Dr. Shub, MD)
 ## Overview
-DrsHub is a Java Spring Boot rewrite of the Cloud Function [Martha](https://github.com/broadinstitute/martha), specifically, its v3 API.
+DrsHub is the [DRS](https://ga4gh.github.io/data-repository-service-schemas/preview/develop/docs/) resolution service for Terra.

-The purpose of DrsHub is to resolve [DRS](https://ga4gh.github.io/data-repository-service-schemas/preview/develop/docs/) URLs for Terra services.
+It is a Java Spring Boot rewrite of the deprecated Cloud Function [Martha](https://github.com/broadinstitute/martha), specifically, its v3 API.

 ## DRS Providers
 Currently, DrsHub supports the following DRS Providers: